softdevlife/contributed_articles/notes/how_to_master_data_engineering.md

 documentation for the services that provide to their clients so they can save the cost of hiring consultants on setting up their instances and do it by themselves IKEA style.
-* Keep the radio on while you sleep in case you start hearing a distressing call.
+* **Logging & Alerts:** Keep the radio on while you sleep in case you start hearing a distressing call.
 Given that our journey is always in the middle of nowhere, your radio will be playing full of noise and nothing out of the ordinary.
 But in few occasions, you may be surprised to hear sirens echoing in.
 It is those moments you were waiting for yourself to be a professional hero.
 Another day to capture yourself in the middle of the night to save the ship from a dent that came from a series of unfortunate events.
 In order to do this effectively, you have to log all your data operations activity in a logger where it is easy to search specific activity and the ability to create trigger alerts with specific keywords found within the log.
 The more neat, detailed and informative the log activity, the easier it will be to access the information and have the ability to identify the root of the issue.
 Having as well daily summary health reports of the completion time of data operations that you run, the number of records each table accounts and the resources all queries consumed gives you presentable information at your disposal immediately which you can archive them for historical purposes.
-* Having an alarm in our bed is just only half of the step in dealing with an unexpected event.
+* **Debugging:** Having an alarm in our bed is just only half of the step in dealing with an unexpected event.
 It was meant to be part of the main action.
 Do not try to go back to bed every time you hear the alarm unless you want one day to be under the water.
 Cleaning up the mess and the leaks of the ship are left for the crew.
 As a captain, you have to identify and fix the root of the issue with your handy-dandy toolbox named as mister debugger.
 Mister debugger is similar to how a forensic team identifies a crime scene.
 You get some samples out of your data and go down deep the rabbit hole until you find something irregular where you can scientifically replicate your findings.

 If you have not noticed, all these steps mentioned above are just basic housekeeping anybody can do which may feel unimportant because they do not seem